 How Your VA Earnings Depend On the Business You Work For

-This is not a matter of how much a particular employer is willing to pay, but how profitable their business is.
+This is not a matter of how much a particular employer is willing to offer as payment but how profitable their business is.

-For example, an established eCommerce business might pay a competent Virtual Assistant more than a startup whose funds might be somewhat limited.
+For example, an established eCommerce business might offer a competent Virtual Assistant more than a startup whose funds might be somewhat limited.

-Similarly, a VA can earn more if they’reworking for a company which sells well-known software products, compared to another VA, with the same skills, who works for individuals selling their arts and crafts via Etsy or eBay.
+Similarly, a VA can earn more if they’re working for a company that sells well-known software products, compared to another VA, with the same skills, who work for individuals selling their arts and crafts via Etsy or eBay.

-Also, a VA possessing the necessary skills to work in a social media marketing agency or as an SEO specialist is more likely to generate higher income than the one employed at companies which deal with data entry or voice-over services, or as a VA who helps a photographer run and update their website.
+Also, a VA possessing the necessary skills to work in a social media marketing agency or as an SEO specialist is more likely to generate higher income than the one employed at companies that deal with data entry or voice-over services.
+Or as a VA who helps a photographer run and update their website.

-Your pay revolves around how much unique value you can provide to an employer in addition to the business’ size and success.
+Virtual assistant salaries revolve around how much unique value one can provide to an employer in addition to the business’ size and success.

 However, there are also factors that do NOT affect how much a Virtual Assistant can make.
 For instance, and surprisingly, tertiary education doesn’t seem to matter that much.